open-contracting/standard-development-handbook/docs/extensions/index.rst

 Extensions
 ==========

 An OCDS release or record package can declare one or more extensions.
 Extensions extend the standard, by adding new fields, new codelists or new codes to open codelists.
-Extensions can be brought together as `profiles <../profiles/index>`__.
+Extensions can be brought together as :doc:`profiles<../profiles/index>`.

 Creating an extension
 ---------------------